 My wife and I recently traveled to Asia for a vacation, off-guard for what we were to see in Ho Chi Minh City, Vietnam.

 The city is huge and teeming with people, up to nine million in the greater metropolitan area.
-It played a pivotal role in the U.S. war on Vietnam, and was the focal point of the U.S. defeat by the Viet Cong.
+It played a pivotal role in the U.S. war on Vietnam, and was the focal point of the U.S. defeat by the National Liberation Front.
 Dramatic pictures and film of military and political personnel being airlifted in retreat from the embassy still resonate amongst those old enough to remember it.

 The war seems a distant memory now, even to some of the youth in Vietnam today.
 The country is a budding center of low-cost capitalist production of retail and technology goods, sometimes preferred over China.
 Gentrification abounds in all its forms — fancy cars, apartments and restaurants, and exclusive districts for the most well-heeled of the population.
 The statue of Ho Chi Minh sits at the end of the square with his namesake, and you can stroll from it down the promenade of Nguyen Hue Boulevard, lined with luxury shops and hotels to the Saigon River.
 It is an eerie feeling considering the devastation that occurred there not that long ago.